 Jennifer Rubell (b.
 1970) is an American conceptual artist whose work centers on the viewer’s physical interaction with the object.
 She works in a wide variety of participatory mediums ranging from interactive sculpture, painting and video to food performance.

-Select performances and exhibitions include: Landscapes at Fondation Beyeler in Riehen, Switzerland; Old-Fashioned, at the Los Angeles County Museum of Art; Creation, for Performa, the New York performance-art festival; Made in Texas and Nutcrackers, at the Dallas Contemporary; So Sorry, at The Power Plant Contemporary Art Gallery in Toronto; The de Pury Diptych at the Saatchi Gallery, London; Icons, at the Brooklyn Museum.
+Select performances and exhibitions include: Landscapes at Fondation Beyeler in Riehen, Switzerland; Old-Fashioned, at the Los Angeles County Museum of Art; Creation, for Performa, the New York performance-art festival; Made in Texas and Nutcrackers, at the Dallas Contemporary; So Sorry, at The Power Plant Contemporary Art Gallery in Toronto; The de Pury Diptych at the Saatchi Gallery, London; Send in the Clowns at the Hirshhorn, Washington, DC; Icons, at the Brooklyn Museum.

 Rubell received a B.A. from Harvard University in Fine Arts.
 She lives and works in New York City.